 ADVENTURE TRAVEL REALITY CHECK

 A journey anywhere in the world, even from your home to place of work, can expose you to risk of an accident.
 However, travelling in the developing world can expose you to risks not normally faced at home and the type of travel on all our trips (be it our Regional Explorer, Overland Adventures or Ultimate Expeditions) can sometimes be less predictable than you may expect.
-We therefore ask you to read the information online (or in our brochure) as well as our booking conditions and also the pre-departure info for the specific trip you wish to travel, along with the following;
+We therefore ask you to read the information online (or in our brochure) as well as our booking conditions, the British Foreign Office travel advice for the countries you will be travelling through and also our pre-departure info for the specific trip you wish to do, along with the following;

 Adventure Travel with Oasis